 It's rumoured that the new premium device will be Surface branded and Intel powered, possibly coming in three different variants.
 Given the same team behind the Surface Tablets are said to be behind the Surface Phone, you can expect a solid build if it ever does appear.

 There's also the suggestion that Surface Phone will run a brand new update of Windows 10, aiming to capitalise on the branding and offer the ultimate experience.
 Launch originally wasn't expected until the latter half of 2016, but this has since shifted to beginning of 2017.
 That's if it appears at all.

-The Sony Xperia X Performance has the highest spec of all three, with waterproofing and the Snapdragon 820 processor on board.
-The Xperia X follows with a 5-inch Full HD display, Snapdragon 650 processor, 3GB of RAM and 32GB of internal storage with microSD expansion.
-There is a fingerprint sensor on board like the Z5 and it also features a 23-megapixel rear camera, 13-megapixel front camera and a 2600mAh battery.
+The Sony Xperia X Performance has the highest spec of the device and is easily the current flagship phone with waterproofing and the Snapdragon 820 processor on board.
+There's also a full HD 5-inch display, 3GB of RAM and 32GB of internal storage with microSD expansion, as well as a fingerprint sensor, just like the Z5, and a 23-megapixel rear camera, 13-megapixel front camera and a 2600mAh battery.

 The Xperia X Performance, Xperia X, Xperia XA and Xperia XA Ultra all feature metal and glass designs following the same cues as other Xperia devices.
 They will be available from Summer 2016.
 Availability and pricing of the X Performance has yet to be revealed but the X will arrive on 20 May for £499, the XA will arrive on 10 June starting at £239 and the XA Ultra will hit shelves in July, although no pricing has been detailed for this model either yet.

 The Xiaomi Mi 5 is the Chinese company's latest flagship smartphone, announced at MWC.
 It's not clear if or when it will make an appearance in the UK, US or Europe but it has been released in the Chinese and Indian markets and it is available to buy on a range of Chinese sites.